Multiplicity dependence of charged-particle intra-jet properties in pp collisions at $\sqrt{s}$ = 13 TeV: Introduction

 Numerous measurements of intra-jet properties have been performed in hadronic collisions.
-Jet shape observables were previously measured by the CDF~\cite{CDFjetshapeandUE,CDFjetshape2} and D0~\cite{D0jetshape} Collaborations in p$\overline{\rm p}$ collisions at the Tevatron and by the ALICE~\cite{ALICExsec1}, ATLAS~\cite{ATLASjetshape1,ATLASJetshapeAndFrag}, and CMS~\cite{CMSjetshape1,CMSjetshape2} Collaborations in pp collisions at the LHC.
+Jet properties were previously measured by the CDF~\cite{CDFjetshapeandUE,CDFjetshape2} and D0~\cite{D0jetshape} Collaborations in p$\overline{\rm p}$ collisions at the Tevatron and recently by the ALICE~\cite{ALICExsec1}, ATLAS~\cite{ATLASjetshape1,ATLASJetshapeAndFrag}, and CMS~\cite{CMSjetshape1,CMSjetshape2} Collaborations in pp collisions at the LHC.
 Measurements of jet fragmentation functions have also been reported by the CDF Collaboration~\cite{CDFfrag} in p$\overline{\rm p}$ collisions, whereas ALICE~\cite{ALICExsec1,ALICExsec2}, ATLAS~\cite{ATLASJetshapeAndFrag,ATLASjetfrag1,ATLASfrag2}, and CMS~\cite{CMSfrag1} Collaborations have also studied jet fragmentation functions in \pp and \PbPb (lead-lead) collisions at LHC energies.
+The STAR~\cite{starjetobs} and PHENIX~\cite{PHENIXjetobs,PHENIXjetobsproc} Collaborations have measured jet shape observables and jet fragmentation functions in \AuAu (gold-gold) collisions at RHIC energies.

 This article presents the first measurement of the multiplicity dependence of charged-particle intra-jet properties in \pp collisions at \s = 13 TeV.
-In this study, the average jet constituent multiplicity $\left<N_{\rm ch}\right>$ and the two variables commonly used to describe the jet fragmentation functions ($z^{\rm ch}$ and $\xi^{\rm ch}$) are measured for leading charged-particle jets (jet with the highest \pt in an event) with jet resolution parameters $R$ = 0.2, 0.3, and 0.4 as a function of jet \pt in minimum-bias (MB) and high-multiplicity (HM) pp collisions using the ALICE detector at the LHC.
+In this study, the average jet constituent multiplicity $\left<N_{\rm ch}\right>$ and the distributions of jet fragmentation function variables, $z^{\rm ch}$ and $\xi^{\rm ch}$ are measured for leading charged-particle jets (jet with the highest \pt in an event) with jet resolution parameters $R$ = 0.2, 0.3, and 0.4 as a function of jet \pt in minimum-bias and high-multiplicity pp collisions using the ALICE detector at the LHC.
 Leading charged-particle jets are considered since they are theoretically well-defined objects and less prone to experimental effects compared to inclusive jets~\cite{leadjets}.
-Moreover, the formation and evolution of leading jets can be described by jet functions which satisfy non-linear DGLAP-type evolution equations and therefore they are comparable with the QCD hard scattering models~\cite{CDFjetshapeandUE}.
+Moreover, the formation and evolution of leading jets can also be described by jet functions which satisfy DGLAP-type evolution equations similar to inclusive jets, and therefore, they are comparable with the QCD hard scattering models~\cite{leadjets}.
+It is worth mentioning that the selection of leading jets might introduce a surface-bias in jet modification signals in the presence of QGP-like effects in high-multiplicity small collision systems.